-The new Urania company, while re-circulating many of the old Urania catalogue items (worthwhile but often of doubtful fi), is promoting some fancy sound quality in its newly recorded material.
-This one is unusually good for an early-period stereo release.
-The sound is about as clean as it comes today (I'm making no companyions yet with souly (I'm making no companyions yet with souly (I'm making no companyions yet with souly or the sound is a souly or the souly of the s (I'm making no comparisons yet with equivalent top-quality monophonic cutting!) and alent top-quality monophonic cutting!) and the music is interesting.
+The new Urania company, while re-circu-lating many of the old Urania catalogue items (worthwhile but often of doubtful fi), is promoting some fancy sound quality in its newly recorded material.
+This one is unusn-ally good for an early-period stereo release.
+The sound is about as clean as it comes today (Ura making no comparisons yet with course (I'm making no comparisons yet with equiv-alent top-quality monophonic cutting!) and

-These Johann Strauss items are termed "unusual" on the cover, which is precisely accurate; they are mostly lesser known bits of typical Strauss tunefulness-instead of "Blue Danube" and "Vicinna Woods" we have the "Bei uns z'Hause" waltz ("At Home") and something called the "Elektrophor-Polka", slightly dizzily translated as "Explosions Polka."
+These Johann Strauss jet will equiv-alent top-quality monophonic cutting!) and the music is interesting.
+These Johann Strauss items are termed "unusual" on the cover, which is precisely accurate; they are mostly lesser known bits of typical Strauss tunefulness-instead of "Blue Danube" and "Vienna Woods" we have the "Bei uns z'Hause" waltz ("At Home") and something called the "Elektrophor-Polka", slightly dizzily translated as "Explosions Polka."
 Also the "Where the Lemon Trees Bloom" waltz and the "Kiss Waltz."
 You can see what I mean.
-It's all Johann Strauss, though, and nicely played in Vicinnese style by the unlikely Philharmusica orchestra, whose name somebody thought up in an awful hurry, I guess, Like a Framburger, or a Hot Dogfurter.
+It's all Johann Strauss, though, and nicely played in Viennese style by the unlikely Philharmusica orchestra, whose name somebody thought up in an awful hurry, I guess.
+Like a Framburger, or a Hot Dogfurter.
 Dogfurter.

-The stereo is huge and big, in an armory-

-the stereo is nuge and oig, in an armory-type hall, with the instruments somewhat too close to the mikes for my taste-they sit in your lap, which ain't comfortable when you're trying to do a mental waltz or a make-believe polka.
+The stereo is huge and big, in an armorytype hall, with the instruments somewhat too close to the mikes for my taste-they sit in your lap, which ain't comfortable when you're trying to do a mental waltz or a make-believe polka.
 Impressive sound, just the same.